RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 - `max_pods_per_node` (Number) This value is used to optimize the partitioning of cluster's IP address range to sub-ranges at node level
 - `pod_address_range` (String) All pods in the cluster are assigned an IP address from this range.
 Enter a range (in CIDR notation) within a network range, a mask, or leave this field blank to use a default range.
 - `service_address_range` (String) Cluster services will be assigned an IP address from this IP address range.
 Enter a range (in CIDR notation) within a network range, a mask, or leave this field blank to use a default range.
+- `pod_secondary_range_name` (String) Cluster pods are assigned an IP from the selected node subnet's secondary CIDR address range.
+- `service_secondary_range_name` (String) Cluster services are assigned an IP from the selected node subnetes secondary CIDR address range.

 <a id="nestedblock--spec--config--network--access"></a>
 ### Nested Schema for `spec.config.network.access`